Top Waterfront Hotels in Maine

 Boothbay Harbor and Midcoast Maine is arguably where the real coast begins…

-Seaside towns like Boothbay and Wiscasset, Rockland, Rockport and Camden are stunning, with everything you need- and none of life’s stuff that you don’t.
+Seaside towns like Boothbay, Wiscasset, Rockland, Camden and Belfast are stunning, with everything you need- and none of life’s stuff that you don’t.
 A few mid Maine favorites are sister-properties Linekin Bay Resort and the quieter Newagen Seaside Inn on Southport Island.

-Continuing up coast, referred to as Down East, are seaside gems of Camden, Castine- out on a spectacular peninsula, Blue Hill – tucked in a protective cove surrounded by beautiful bluish hills, and of course – Mount Desert Island – home to Bar Harbor and Acadia National Park.
-See more on Visiting Maine, Vacationland.
+Continuing up coast, referred to as Down East Maine, are seaside gems of Castine- out on a spectacular peninsula, Blue Hill – tucked in a protective cove surrounded by beautiful bluish hills, and of course – Mount Desert Island – home to Bar Harbor and Acadia National Park.